denevell/Natch-Android/README.md

 * Dialogue box crash
 * Get rid of alarm code in project, write up on blog.
 * Goto invidiual thread on notification
-* I should see an error on edit post with blank data
 * I should see an error on delete thread
 * I should see an error on delete post
 * I should see an error on list posts